• Home

 0 Comments

 Grace and peace to you all in the name of Jesus Christ.
-Today, we step into a powerful passage—Luke 10:1–11—a text that offers us more than a mission strategy.
+Today, we step into a powerful passage, Luke 10:1–11, a text that offers us more than a mission strategy.
 It is a window into the spiritual authority, urgency, and joy that characterize the life of those who are sent by Christ.

 The passage begins with an important detail: “The Lord appointed seventy-two others and sent them on ahead of him, two by two…” This is not a mission of superstars.
 Jesus does not send the elite; He sends ordinary disciples.
-This is the same Jesus who walked the dusty roads, who heals and forgives, who knows us by name—and He sends us.
+This is the same Jesus who walked the dusty roads, who heals and forgives, who knows us by name, and He sends us.
 You and I are part of that same line.
-God has always worked with and through people—never out of necessity, but out of grace.
+God has always worked with and through people, never out of necessity, but out of grace.
 And He never sends us alone.
 The “two by two” reminds us: We are companions on this journey, We are accountable to each other, We are supported by community.

 “The Kingdom of God has come near.”
 This is crucial: The Kingdom comes whether people respond the way we hope.
 We are not defined by results.
 We are called to faithfulness, not success.

 This is a deeply spiritual perspective.
 The Kingdom is not a project; it is the in-breaking presence of God.
-While our passage today ends at verse 11, in verse 20, Jesus tells the disciples: “Do not rejoice that the spirits submit to you but rejoice that your names are written in heaven.”
+While our passage today ends at verse 11, in verse 20, Jesus tells the disciples: “Do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven.”
 That is the heart of it: The deepest joy is not what we do for God, but what He has done in us.
 Not the miracles, but the relationship.
 Not the power, but the belonging.

 During my time serving as a pastor in Mexicanos City, San Salvador, I met a humble family that made a lasting impact on our church.
-They were very poor—a single household with at least five children, ranging in age from 2 to 11 years old.
+They were very poor, a single household with at least five children, ranging in age from 2 to 11 years old.
 Every Sunday morning, without fail, those little ones would arrive for Bible School.
-Their clothes were worn, and their shoes were often mismatched or broken—but their faces glowed with joy and eagerness to hear the Word of God.
-One Sunday, after seeing them sit so attentively and leave quietly, one of the parents in our congregation said something that would change everything: “What if we don’t just teach them the Bible… what if we share a meal too?”.
+Their clothes were worn, and their shoes were often mismatched or broken, but their faces glowed with joy and eagerness to hear the Word of God.
+One Sunday, after seeing them sit so attentively and leave quietly, one of the parents in our congregation said something that would change everything: “What if we don’t just teach them the Bible… what if we share a meal too?”
 That simple question became a holy invitation.
-Soon, every Sunday morning, before Bible School began, we started offering breakfast—not just to those children, but to any who came hungry from the surrounding community.
+Soon, every Sunday morning, before Bible School began, we started offering breakfast, not just to those children, but to anyone who came hungry from the surrounding community.
 And here’s the beautiful part: the idea didn’t come from abundance, but from compassion.
-Many of our own families had little to spare—but one by one, people began bringing a little rice, some beans, tortillas, eggs.
-Somehow, there was always enough.
-This breakfast ministry lasted over two years, and it became a sacred time.
-What started as food became fellowship.
-People who had never spoken before—rich and poor, churched and unchurched—began to see each other as brothers and sisters.
-Brothers and sisters, this text invites us to reframe how we think about mission, ministry, and discipleship.
-You are sent ahead—wherever you live, work, or serve.
-You carry peace, not anxiety.
-You proclaim a Kingdom, not an opinion.
-You go with joy, because your name is known in heaven.
-Let us be that church—one that walks boldly into a world of wolves as lambs, because the Lamb of God walks with us.
-Amen.

 0 Comments